Masmiseim36/nxpSDK/boards/evkmimxrt595/dsp_examples/hello_world_usart/dsp/readme.txt

 Overview
 ========
-The dsp_hello_world_usart demo application provides a sanity check for the SDK build envionment running both ARM and DSP cores.
+The dsp_hello_world_usart demo application provides a sanity check for the SDK build environment running both ARM and DSP cores.
 It also demonstrates how the ARM core application is used to start a DSP application.

 This demo contains two applications: